Atrix256/SampleZoo/contributing.md

 For a step by step walk through of how to contribute a new sampling sequence or a new sample sequence test, give this page a read:
 [Contributing a Sequence or Test](contributesampletest.md)

+For all other code changes, either submit a pull request, or drop me a line to chat details before you do work if you want a better chance of making sure your changes are accepted.

 ## Crediting Work

 Everyone who contributes code or non code contributions of any size are elligable to be included in the [Credits](credits.md) page.